Bill Mollison

 Bruce Charles "Bill" Mollison (4 May 1928 – 24 September 2016) was an Australian researcher, author, scientist, teacher and biologist.
 In 1981, he was awarded the Right Livelihood Award "for developing and promoting the theory and practice of permaculture".

 Permaculture (from "permanent agriculture") is an integrated system of ecological and environmental design which Mollison co-developed with David Holmgren and which they envisioned together as a perennial and sustainable form of agriculture.
 In 1974, Mollison began his collaboration with Holmgren and in 1978 they published their book Permaculture One, which introduced this design system to the general public.
 Mollison is also the developer of the herb spiral, a herb-growing structure that allows herbs with different growing requirements to coexist in a small space.

 Mollison founded The Permaculture Institute in Tasmania and created the education system to train others under the umbrella of permaculture.
 This education system of "train the trainer", utilized through a formal Permaculture Design Course and Certification (PDC), has taught hundreds of thousands of people throughout the world how to grow food and be sustainable using permaculture design principles.

 Life and work

 Biography

 Bruce Charles "Bill" Mollison was born in 1928 in the Bass Strait fishing village of Stanley located in the north-west of Tasmania, Australia.
-In 1987, he moved from Tasmania to Tyalgum in the Tweed Valley of northern New South Wales, where he lived for the next decade before returning to Tasmania.
+In 1987, he moved from Tasmania to Tyalgum in the Tweed Valley of northern New South Wales, where he lived for the next decade, collaborating and developing new ideas, with Local farmer, Mark Pepper, before returning to Tasmania.
 He spent his final years at Sisters Beach, north-western Tasmania.
 He died in Hobart, Tasmania, in 2016, aged 88.
 He was survived by his fifth wife, Lisa, four daughters and two sons.